wpa-2/pwny_backup/README.md

    Replace `user@remotehost` with your remote server's username and IP address.

 ### Step 2: Set Up SSH Key for GitHub

+Use the following command to display the key:
+`cat ~/.ssh/pwnagotchi_backup_key.pub`
+Make sure to copy the output to your clipboard.

 Add the SSH key (`~/.ssh/pwnagotchi_backup_key.pub`) to your GitHub account under Settings > SSH and GPG keys.

 Then